ruizjme/aws_associate/EC2.md

 Volumes can now be modified (size and storage type) on the go with no downtime to EC2 instance.

+EBS root volumes can now be encrypted via aws cli or console.

 ## Types
 * General purpose SSD (GP2)
   - Balances price/performance